 CARRA PATTERSON HAS RANGE

-The Alumni Association 40 Under 40 honoree and leading lady in the new Disney+ series "Turner and Hooch" is a star of stage, television and film.
+The 2020 Alumni Association 40 Under 40 honoree and star in the CBS series "Elsbeth" is an actor on the stage, television and film.

 By William Inman (M.H.P. ’16)